ChrisJRamirez/web-sprint-challenge-single-page-applications/README.md

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
 Use route match is used for, this is a test to setup GitHub codegrade.
-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.
+Testing that is used to run through the entire web application, including all functions and components.
+E2E testing is generally the most time intensive and therefore expensive, but it is also the most useful and makes it easier to catch any errors at the route.

 ## Instructions